Please fill out the form below and we will be in touch to arrange a visit.

 All pupils are given every encouragement to express themselves in the full range of artistic activities.
 This is certainly in evidence in the Junior School, where the children have the chance to sing, paint and perform on an almost daily basis.
 Pupils throughout the school have the opportunity to excel in Art and are also able to study Photography at A Level.

 Music is thriving, not least due to our modern and well-equipped specialist facility.
-Drama is thriving: recent productions have included ‘Oliver!’, in which almost a fifth of the School participated and ‘The Lion, the Witch and the Wardrobe’.
+Drama is thriving: recent productions have included ‘Grease’, in which almost a fifth of the School participated and ‘Alice in Wonderland’.

 Trips and Expeditions